President

 Immediate Past President

-Ellen Gianoli, BSN, MA RN
+Ellen Gianoli, BSN, MA, RN – Palo Cedro, CA

 Ellen is a seasoned Catholic nurse with a variety of experiences that span staff nurse, charge nurse, public health nurse, department head, hospital educator and college nursing educator.
 She understands the concerns of nurses to remain morally sound within the intensely changing healthcare environment.
 Ellen has been the NACN-USA Pacific Regional Director since June 2017, reaching out to nurses on the Pacific Coast all the way to the Northern Mariana Islands.
 She has taken part in International Healthcare Conferences held by the Dicastery for Integral Human Development at the Vatican, as well as other conferences both in Rome and in the U.S. Ellen firmly believes that our international presence through CICIAMS is essential to keeping a voice for good on the world stage.
-Term July 2020 – June 2022.

 Bylaws